 It's an island paradise for people who enjoy hiking and birdwatching.
 The refuge has been designated as the critical habitat of the yellow-shoulder blackbird and is the first place in the Caribbean to be designated as a site in the Western Hemisphere Shorebird Reserve Network.

 Unlike Playuela, these two beaches are more family-friendly and have kiosks or restaurants nearby.
-In addition, at both beaches you will find equipment rentals, including kayaks and snorkels, beach chairs, and umbrellas.
-Both beaches are accessible, and the waters are calm, without waves.
+In addition, at both beaches you will find equipment rentals, including kayaks, snorkels, beach chairs, and umbrellas.
+Both beaches are accessible and the waters are calm and waveless.